Ethorbit/steamcmd-server-docker/README.md

 ## Creating new server image

 ### Steps
-* Create a new game image inside servers/
+* Create a new game directory inside servers/ (this doubles as the image name)
 * Build everything: `make build`
 * Test it: `image=<name here> make test`
 * Upload changes by changing the Makefile's docker\_user to match your DockerHub username and running: `make push`